coverclock/com-diag-bin/README.md

 com-diag-bin
 ============

-Useful little scripts.
+Useful little Linux shell scripts.

 # Abstract

 [![Say Thanks!](https://img.shields.io/badge/Say%20Thanks-!-1EAEDB.svg)](https://saythanks.io/to/coverclock)

-This are just odds and ends, mostly little scripts that I have found useful, and which I install on pretty much every Linux system I use.
+This are just odds and ends, mostly little scripts that I have found useful but are not specific to a particular project.

 # License

-You can assume that they are all licensed under the GNU Public License version 2.
+Licensed under the GNU Public License version 2.

 # Contact